chriswebb09/chriswebb09.github.io/_posts/2017-03-27-caching-data-from-network.md

 cache._

 This is a unecessarily wordy explanation for a data structure, similar to a dictionary, that temporarily stores information until it needs more space or is no longer in use.
-This is unlike CoreData or user UserDefaults in that there is no permanence to it.
+This is unlike CoreData or UserDefaults in that there is no permanence to it.

 __As wikipedia helpfully puts it__: